top of page

 Measuring real-life effects of health interventions

 Improving health and reducing mortality requires more than reaching people with presumed beneficial health interventions.
-Based on the health and demographic surveillance system of the Bandim Health Project in Guinea-Bissau, we monitor the implementation of health interventions and assess their effects.
+Based on the health and demographic surveillance system of the Bandim Health Project in Guinea-Bissau, Team Measure Effects monitors the implementation of health interventions and assesses their effects.

 Praca de Bandim.jpg